Rosewood1985/ai-sports-edge/memory-bank/decisionLog.md

   3. Implement dedicated URL paths for each language
 - **Reasoning**: Dedicated URL paths provide the best SEO optimization, allow for proper indexing by search engines, and follow best practices for multilingual websites.
 - **Implications**: This approach requires more routing configuration but provides better user experience and SEO benefits.

+### March 23, 2025 - Group Subscription Promotion in Onboarding
+#### Decision: Add Group Subscription Promotion to Onboarding Flow
+- **Decision**: Add a dedicated slide in the onboarding flow to promote group subscriptions.
+- **Context**: Group subscriptions are a valuable feature that can increase user conversion and revenue, but many users may not be aware of this option.
+The group subscription requires all members to register within 24 hours for the deal to activate.
+- **Alternatives Considered**:
+  1. Mention group subscriptions only in the subscription screen
+  2. Add a notification or banner about group subscriptions after onboarding
+  3. Include a dedicated slide in the onboarding flow
+  4. Create a separate onboarding path specifically for group subscriptions
+- **Reasoning**: A dedicated slide in the main onboarding flow provides visibility to all users without disrupting the flow, and allows for direct navigation to the group subscription screen for interested users.
+Highlighting the 24-hour registration requirement upfront sets clear expectations.
+- **Implications**: This approach increases awareness of group subscriptions and potentially increases conversion, while adding minimal complexity to the onboarding process.
+The time-limited nature of the offer may create a sense of urgency that drives faster conversions.
+- **Implications**: This approach increases awareness of group subscriptions and potentially increases conversion, while adding minimal complexity to the onboarding process.

+#### Decision: Implement Action Button in Onboarding Slides
+- **Decision**: Add support for action buttons in onboarding slides to enable direct navigation to specific features.
+- **Context**: Some onboarding slides, like the group subscription promotion, benefit from allowing users to take immediate action.
+- **Alternatives Considered**:
+  1. Use standard onboarding slides without action buttons
+  2. Add links within the slide description text
+  3. Implement dedicated action buttons with clear visual styling
+- **Reasoning**: Dedicated action buttons provide clear call-to-action elements that are visually distinct and encourage user interaction.
+- **Implications**: This approach enhances the onboarding experience by allowing users to explore features of interest immediately, potentially increasing engagement and conversion.

+#### Decision: Enhance Error Handling in Group Subscription Screen
+- **Decision**: Implement comprehensive error handling and validation in the group subscription screen.
+- **Context**: The group subscription process involves email validation and payment processing, which can fail in various ways.
+- **Alternatives Considered**:
+  1. Basic error handling with generic error messages
+  2. Detailed error handling for specific error cases
+  3. Comprehensive validation with inline error messages and focus management
+- **Reasoning**: Comprehensive validation with inline error messages provides the best user experience by clearly indicating what went wrong and how to fix it.
+- **Implications**: This approach improves the user experience and reduces failed subscription attempts, but requires more implementation effort.

 #### Decision: Implement Secure LocalStorage with Validation
 - **Decision**: Add comprehensive validation and security measures to localStorage usage in onboarding services.